 Should You Explore Alternatives to Foreclosure With Your Mortgage Servicer?

-While participating in talks with your lender does not guarantee that a foreclosure will be avoided, it doesn't hurt to explore all options.
+While participating in talks with your servicer does not guarantee that a foreclosure will be avoided, it doesn't hurt to explore all options.
 The lender won’t offer you a nonforeclosure solution if you don’t ask and you might qualify for a loss mitigation option that you hadn’t previously considered.